JYU-IBA/potku/README.md

 $ pip install --user pipenv
 ````

-Once these prerequisites are met, you can clone the repository and
+Once these prerequisites are met, you can clone the repository.
-checkout the development branch to get the most up-to-date version of Potku.

 ````
 $ git clone --recursive https://github.com/JYU-IBA/potku.git
 $ cd potku
-$ git checkout development
 ````

 Install and activate the virtual environment with Pipenv: